Key takeaways

 We’ve been shipping AI-integrated video products since 2005, with a 100% Upwork success rating.
 Our practice spans video streaming, surveillance, telehealth, courtroom, and live shopping — production environments where a sloppy tracker turns into a customer-facing or legal incident in days, not weeks.

-Concrete proof: AI-surveillance deployments running 24/7 across 650+ organizations, plus production multimedia work for Sprii (Europe’s leading live-shopping platform, €365M+ in sales), TransLinguist (the NHS-UK contract), and BrainCert (a WebRTC LMS at scale).
+Concrete proof: VALT, an AI video surveillance platform we’ve been sole dev team on for 10+ years, runs 24/7 across 770+ US organizations and 50,000+ users, plus production multimedia work for Sprii (Europe’s leading live-shopping platform, €365M+ in sales), TransLinguist (the NHS-UK contract), and BrainCert (a WebRTC LMS at scale).

 This guide is the build sheet we hand to product teams when we deliver a custom AI surveillance system.
 It covers the detector, the tracker, the edge hardware, the multi-camera re-identification, the operator dashboard, and the compliance instrumentation — in roughly the order you build them.